Murder of Francesco Di Cataldo: Claim and motives of the murder

-The murder was claimed the same morning by the Walter Alasia Column of the Red Brigades with a phone call to the Milan editorial office of Agenzia Nazionale Stampa Associata (ANSA) about half an hour after the murder, on the grounds that Di Cataldo would have been a "torturer of detainees".
+Responsibility for the murder was claimed the same morning by the Walter Alasia Column of the Red Brigades with a phone call to the Milan editorial office of Agenzia Nazionale Stampa Associata (ANSA) about half an hour after the murder, on the grounds that Di Cataldo would have been a "torturer of detainees".

 These statements were contradicted not only by Di Cataldo's colleagues and children, who emphasized the availability and democratic character of a well-liked Marshal respected by prisoners (even outside of work, with men released from prison who became attached to him visiting him at home), but also by the prisoners themselves, who were among the first to show condolences, even laying two wreaths of flowers at the funeral which were paid for with a collection, a gesture that had never happened before, and waving white handkerchiefs from the cells in his honor.

 A possible explanation for the murder is that the Red Brigades wanted to interpret prison as a structure of torture and oppression by the State, and therefore wanted to hit those who, contradicting their theory by making the prison, instead, a state instrument of democracy and re-education.